Alcohol Abuse – Confusing Levels of Dependence

-Alcohol abuse is a huge problem in America and around the world and the economic costs of it is staggering.
+Alcohol abuse is a massive problem in America and worldwide, and its economic costs are staggering.

-In America and other parts of the world, alcohol abuse is a major health problem.
-The negative effects of misusing alcohol include:
+In America and other parts of the world, alcohol abuse is a significant health problem.
+The adverse effects of misusing alcohol include:

 - Public safety